Vernon Wilcox

 Wilcox was born in Camberwell, a suburb of Melbourne.
 He was educated at Carey Baptist Grammar School, where he won the "Henry Meeks Medal for Leadership, Scholarship and Athletics" in 1932 and 1935 and acted as School Captain from 1935 to 1936.
-Wilcox maintained an interest in the school long after he graduated, and from 1963 to 1970 he served on the school council.
-After secondary school, Wilcox went on to study law at the University of Melbourne.
+Wilcox maintained an interest in the school long after he graduated, and from 1963 to 1970 he served on the School Council and President of the Old Carey Grammarians Association (OCGA) in 1950.
+After secondary school, Wilcox went on to study law at the University of Melbourne where he was resident at Ormond College.
 He matriculated shortly before the outbreak of World War II, and joined the Royal Australian Naval Volunteer Reserve, serving as a Lieutenant from 1942 to 1945.
 During his time in the Navy, he worked as liaison officer to the United States of America's Seventh Fleet.
 After the war, Wilcox put his degree into practice, joining his father's firm, Hall and Wilcox, in 1946.

 In the 1940s, Wilcox became active in the Liberal Party but, in 1952, he contested the seat of Camberwell unsuccessfully, as a member of the break-away Electoral Reform Party.
 Back in the Liberal Party fold, he successfully contested Camberwell at a 1956 by-election.
 In 1964, he became a Cabinet Minister, being appointed Assistant Chief Secretary, Assistant Attorney-General, and Minister for Immigration.
 In 1965, he remained Assistant Attorney-General, but replaced the other two portfolios with the role of Minister for Labour and Industry.
-In 1967, he was made Minister for Transport, and in 1973, he became Attorney General.
+In 1967, he was made Minister of Transport, and in 1973, he became Attorney General.
 Wilcox retired from Parliament in 1976.
 Looking back over his career, he cited turning the first sod on the project to build the Melbourne Underground Rail Loop in June 1971 as his proudest memory.
 In 2001, Wilcox wrote Minister for the Crown, in which he reflected on his life in pre-war Melbourne, and his career in politics as a member of the Bolte and Hamer Ministries.
 The book's foreword was penned by Geoffrey Blainey.